lsidore/AcmeEval/README.md

-# AcmeEval: Opinionated RAG Evaluation Framework
+# AcmeEval: RAG Evaluation Framework

-AcmeEval is a TypeScript library designed to simplify and swiftly handle RAG (Retrieval-Augmented Generation) evaluation.
-This framework offers a streamlined solution for testing and measuring the performance of your RAG systems.
+AcmeEval is a TypeScript library that simplifies and expedites the evaluation of Retrieval-Augmented Generation (RAG) systems.
+This framework provides an efficient solution for assessing the performance of your RAG systems, both locally and via APIs.

 ## Installation